Jain (Deemed-to-be University)

 I already have a firm background in Psychology, having completed BA Psychology from Fergusson College Pune and MA Psychology from Delhi University.
 It is a fact that no formal research work has been undertaken in India in the field of disability sport.
 A sportsperson with impairment has to deal not only with the psychological pressures of competitive sport, but with the societal implications of disability as well.
 The Paralympic Movement has gained powerful momentum across the world and to be able to provide world-class facilities and opportunities to para-athletes in India, I believe that it is crucial to undertake research in the domain of disability sports from an Indian standpoint

-How or why did you select Jain University for your MPhil?
+How or why did you select Jain (Deemed-to-be University) for your MPhil?
 Your experience so far at the University?

 Devika Malik addressing the Forum

-When I started my research to find institutions in India, I realized that there are many institutions providing courses in Sports Management, but, in India it is only Jain University that allows for study in the domain of Sport Psychology”
+When I started my research to find institutions in India, I realized that there are many institutions providing courses in Sports Management, but, in India it is only Jain (Deemed-to-be University) that allows for study in the domain of Sport Psychology”

 Moreover, my MPhil guide, Dr Meghna is a very inspiring and spirited lady and I really find my interactions with her very enriching.
 So far, I have really enjoyed my experience and also come across a lot of immensely knowledgeable classmates.
 However, after my Malta tenure, I have to dedicate more time to my coursework and work more diligently with my guide, Dr Meghna, who is really devoted towards the program.